johron/glare/README.md

 # Glare
-- Modular game engine made in Kotlin using LWJGL
+- A modular, cross-platform game engine built in Kotlin using LWJGL and OpenGL

 ## TODO
 - [x] Move old node types to the component system, including Mesh, material, texture, shader, ..